KitKat-Frankie/KitKat-Frankie.github.io/aboutme.md

 - **Bad Decision Studios** — for proving that small, passionate teams can make incredible things.

 ## Final Note
 Whether I’m building secure systems, animating a scene, reading a book, or yelling at my favorite team from my couch — I’m always chasing that mix of curiosity, creativity, and challenge.

-Oh, and I’ll be adding a picture of myself here soon — so you can put a face to the name.